cloudmesh-community/hid-sp18-508/cluster/mongodb.md

 Some steps are copied from <https://www.tutorialspoint.com/mongodb/mongodb_environment.htm/>

-If you already learned about Mysql, you can jump to the last section "Comparison of MySQL and MongoDB Design Examples" to get some simple idea about MongoDB.
+If you already learned about Mysql, you can jump to the last section "Comparison of MySQL and MongoDB Design Examples" to get some simple ideas about MongoDB.

 The example in Section ~\ref{s:comparison} is copied from <https://huoding.com/2011/06/08/84>